Skip to main content

 Amazon customers can now add videos (upload) to their favorite products through the Related Video Shorts Widget on Product Detail Pages.

-Amazon didn't have enough coverage for up-to-date and high quality video content.
-Producing our own videos and partnering with third parties is slow and not scalable.
+Amazon didn't have enough video content for product pages.
+Producing videos in-house and partnering with third parties was slow, expensive, and not scalable.

 Hypothesis